joamag/examples-java/README.md

 # Examples Java

-Set of Java code examples.
+Set of Java code examples to be run using the [Gradle](https://gradle.org) build tool.